-- 1. Ability to understand the nature of random processes and its statistical characteristics. - 2.
-Ability to appreciate the importance of error correcting codes-Turbo and LDPC. - 3.
-Ability to understand MIMO systems. - 4.
-Ability to analyze various equalizers and their use in communication systems. - 5.
-Ability to understand and analyze multichannel and multicarrier systems.
+- 1. Understand the nature of random processes and its statistical characteristics. - 2.
+Appreciate the importance of error correcting codes-Turbo and LDPC. - 3.
+Understand MIMO systems. - 4.
+Analyze various equalizers and their use in communication systems. - 5.
+Understand and analyze multichannel and multicarrier systems.